-Quality indicators/criteria 7.1 The provision of quality doctoral studies is ensured through doctoral studies regulations, which are publicly available.
-7.2 The structure and the content of a doctoral programme of study ensure the quality provision of doctoral studies.
-7.3 The doctoral studies' supervisors have the necessary academic qualifications and experience for the supervision of the specific dissertations.
-7.4 The number of doctoral students, under the supervision of a member of the teaching staff, enables continuous and effective feedback to the students and it complies with the European and international standards.
-7.5 The research interests of academic advisors and supervisors adequately cover the thematic areas of research conducted by the doctoral students of the programme.
+Quality indicators/criteria 7.
+Additional for doctoral programmes 7.1 The provision of quality doctoral studies is ensured through doctoral studies regulations, which are publicly available.
+Choose mark 7.2 The structure and the content of a doctoral programme of study ensure the quality provision of doctoral studies.
+Choose mark 7.3 The doctoral studies' supervisors have the necessary academic qualifications and experience for the supervision of the specific dissertations.
+Choose mark 7.4 The number of doctoral students, under the supervision of a member of the teaching staff, enables continuous and effective feedback to the students and it complies with the European and international standards.
+Choose mark 7.5 5 The research interests of academic advisors and supervisors adequately cover the thematic areas of research conducted by the doctoral students of the programme.
 7.6 Research equipment, laboratories, workshops and existing bibliographic material support the programme of study.
-4 7.7 The quality of the doctoral theses of the programme in this field is in line with international standards.
+7.7 The quality of the doctoral theses of the programme in this field is in line with international standards.
 7.8 Doctoral candidates have publications in scientific journals and/ or participate in international conferences.
 7.9 The institution has mechanisms and funds to support writing and attending conferences of doctoral candidates.
-7.10 The candidates demonstrate skills in designing and in conducting productive self-directed research.
+7.10 10 The candidates demonstrate skills in designing and in conducting productive self-directed research.
 7.11 Candidates are aware of the ethical implications of their research and of their responsibilities as scientists.
-5 7.12 Suitable procedures of monitoring and periodic assessment of students' research progress are set.
-5 7.13 There is a clear policy on authorship and intellectual property.
-5
+7.12 Suitable procedures of monitoring and periodic assessment of students' research progress are set.
+Choose mark

+There is a clear policy on authorship and intellectual property.